Brookfield’s Global Head of Corporate Development Kevin Danehy on Why Landlords Need to Embrace Technology

 Those firms that don’t thoughtfully adopt new approaches and technologies run the risk of obsolescence.
 And as they lose a competitive edge, they become more vulnerable to their competitors and to the changes in market conditions.

-VTS: In a shameless plug for Accelerate, you're a second-time speaker, welcome back.
+VTS: You're a second-time speaker at Accelerate, welcome back.
 Based on your experience, why should your industry peers attend?

 Danehy: The topics and the speakers are the most relevant I’ve seen gathering in one place to discuss and act upon some of the most important and challenging dynamics in today’s real estate economy and market.
 The speakers are the leaders across the industry, and VTS itself is proving itself a key leader in the evolving dynamics of the real estate market.

-VTS: Final question: What would you be doing if you weren't in real estate?
+VTS: What would you be doing if you weren't in real estate?

 Danehy: I’m a very lucky guy.
 I have an extremely exciting role in a company that is making a difference and building for a better future around the world.
 Brookfield is helping define the highest standards in the global real estate industry, working with people and companies like VTS.
 I wouldn’t want to be anywhere else.